- Office: JRH 018

 Dr. Saha is on the Core Planning Team implementing and evaluating an U.S. EPA grant to host the8th National Conference on Tribal Environmental Management (NCTEM) to be held in Billings, MT, in June 2008.
 The planning involves outreach to tribal environmental managers, environmental professionals, activists, academics, and others.
 Dr. Saha also speaks and consults on a various tribal environmental issues throughout Montana.

-Improving Superfund public participation; dental mercury regulation in Missoula, MT; addressing contamination in traditional foods in Alaska; addressing non-compliance with federal asbestos building inspection requirements in Missoula, MT; achieving environmental justice for the community of Opportunity, MT; policy analysis of Montana Senate Bill 415, The Montana Renewable Power Production and Rural Economic Development Act; advancing environmental education at the U.S. EPA.
+Tribal environmental justice and federal law; net metering policy in Montana; sustainability assessment for Paws Up!; improving Superfund public participation; dental mercury regulation in Missoula, MT; addressing contamination in traditional foods in Alaska; addressing non-compliance with federal asbestos building inspection requirements in Missoula, MT; achieving environmental justice for the community of Opportunity, MT; legislative hisotry and policy analysis of Montana's Renewable Portfolio Standard (RPS) law, The Montana Renewable Power Production and Rural Economic Development Act; advancing environmental education at the U.S. EPA.

 Field of Study